techCarpenter/garage-wiki/tinyLittleBusinesses/happy-customer-engine.md

 ## Day 3: Just say no to “media buying” [traffic is part of the funnel]

+The days of cheap traffic are long gone and are never coming back!

+**Make traffic part of the funnel**, not an _afterthought_

+Incorporate the source and intent of your prospects as integral parts of your offers/funnels.

+### Assignment 3: Pick one offer you're running or planning to run and make three lists.

+1. List 1: All the reasons someone might benefit from your offer.
+   - Be **very specific**, ask and asnwer "_why_" several times for every item.
+   - Write out each answer.
+   - Mark the top 5-7
+2. List 2: All the reasons why someone **might not want to engage with your offer**.
+   -

 ## Day 4: Quality, then quantity [at first, do less, better — “scaling” is not the answer]

 ## Day 5: Ads should provide standalone value — especially facebook